geonetwork/core-doc-sources/eng/users/source/managing_metadata/harvesting/gn/index.rst

 GeoNetwork Harvesting
 ---------------------

 This is the standard and most powerful harvesting protocol used in GeoNetwork.
-It is able to log in into the remote node, to perform a standard search using the common query fields and to import all matching metadata.
+It is able to log in into the remote site, to perform a standard search using the common query fields and to import all matching metadata.
 Furthermore, the protocol will try to keep both remote privileges and categories of the harvested metadata if they exist locally.

 Adding a GeoNetwork harvester